DanySK/publish-on-central/README.md

  * The plugin comes with defaults that are useful to myself.
 You should configure it to behave as you please:
  */
 publishOnCentral {
-    // Set to false if you do not want the MavenCentral repository to be automatically configured configureMavenCentral.set(true)
     // The following values are the default, if they are ok with you, just omit them projectDescription.set("No description provided")
     projectLongName.set(project.name)